 Over the years, I have been experiencing some lower back pain when lying down for long periods of time which affects my sleep quality.
-So in 2016, I decided to explore different pressure relief mattresses through Motion Specialities to see if it would help relieve my back pain.
+So in 2016, I decided to explore different pressure relief mattresses through Motion Specialties to see if it would help relieve my back pain.
 I was given the opportunity to test out three different mattresses; the Elite Turn Lateral Rotation Low Air Loss Surface (air mattress), V4 mattress with Roho insert, and the Dynalal Low Air Loss Surface (air mattress).

 Elite Turn Lateral Rotation mattress